 - Profit as Per the Profit and Loss Statemen

 - Gross Profit

 - Details of Statutory Audit

 A per day penalty of Rs.100, up to a maximum amount of Rs.5000 would be applicable for late filing of the GSTR-9 return.
 Only if all the GSTR-1, GSTR-2 and GSTR-3 returns are filed, the taxpayer would be able to file GSTR-9 return on the GST Portal.

 Should GSTR-9 return be audited?

 Yes.
-Regular taxpayers registered under GST having an annual aggregate turnover of over Rs.5 crores during a financial year are required to the GSTR-9 return with audited accounts.
-GSTR-9 accounts can be audited by a practising Chartered Accountant or Cost Accountant.
+Regular taxpayers having an aggregate turnover of over Rs.5 crore during a financial year and registered with GST must file GSTR-9 returns.
+To audit GSTR-9 return, the taxpayer can approach a practising Chartered Accountant or Cost Accountant.